Ghini/ghini.desktop/doc/report.rst

 Common information
 ................................................

 Creating reports with Mako and Jinja2 is similar in the way that you would create a web page from a template.
-It is much simpler than the XSL Formatter(see below) and should be relatively easy to create template for anyone with a little but of programming experience.
+Both Mako and Jinja2 are mostly used for dynamic creation of static web pages.
+This is much simpler than the XSL Formatter(see below) and should be relatively easy to create template for anyone with a little but of programming experience.

-The template generator will use the same file extension as the template, stripping the optional but advised ``.mako`` / ``.jj2`` trailing part.
-The template name should indicate the type of output produced by the template.
+Ghini instructs the template generator to use the same file extension as the template, stripping the optional but advised ``.mako`` / ``.jj2`` trailing part.
+The template name should indicate the type of output produced by the template, the trailing ``.mako`` / ``.jj2`` prevents you from mistaking a template for an output file.
 For example, to generate an HTML page from your template you would name the template something like ``report.html.mako`` if using Mako, or ``report.html.jj2`` if using Jinja2.
 Similarly, you would name a template ``report.csv.mako`` if it generates a comma separated value file.

 You can also choose not to use the optional ``.mako`` / ``.jj2`` trailing part, but then it's your task to remember that it is a template and which language it uses.